Skip to content

 Final considerations

 Samaba was a beautiful surprise for me.
 Despite having lived and travelled extensively in the province for many years, I had never heard of this area.
-I was happy to finally have found a beautiful place that hasn’t been turned into a “Disneyworld” park and seems disconnected from the rest of the country.
+I was happy to have finally found a beautiful place that hasn’t been turned into a “Disneyland” park, and it seems somehow disconnected from the rest of the country.

 Staying at the VineTree Glamping Site was absolutely incredible.
 The pricing is quite high, but if you want to end your trip in Yunnan in an amazing location immersed in nature, this is the perfect option.

 As always, get a VPN before travelling to China (this one works well).
 If you want to use an eSim, I recommend this one.
-Here you can find more pictures I took in Samaba.
+Here are more pictures I took in Samaba.